kiarasanchez212/OpenWeatherMapConsumerApp/README.md

 ### Datalake-builder
 The task of this module is to generate the data lake that will be the data source for all the applications of the system.
-It consumes the events coming from the topic sensor.Weather and will store them on disk in a directory with path datalake/events/sensor.Weather.
+It consumes the events coming from the topic sensor.Weather and will store them on disk in a directory with path root directory (given as the first argument argv[0]) plus datalake/events/sensor.Weather.
 Within the directory, the events are saved in files with the extension “.json” in such a way that the events are saved in temporal order and separated by time.

 Directory structure example:
 datalake/events/sensor.Weather/